drenize/drenize.github.io/_pages/about.md

       <h1></h1>
       <p style = "font-family:georgia,garamond,serif;font-size:24px;font-style:italic;">
         Hi, there!
 My name is Drenizë.
 I'm a data scientist and psychologist based in Hamburg, Germany.
-        I'm very curious about health care data and psychological side effects of coding.
-I also like to paint bigger pictures and take surf vacations.
+        I'm very passionate about the interaction of psychology, AI and cognitve computing.
+I'm especially interested in decision making and judgment.
-        I'm just starting out in data science, so I created this space to document my progresses. </p>
+        I also like to paint bigger pictures and take surf vacations. </p>
    </body>

 </html>